 DISINFORMATION RUNS WILD

-Investigators say conspirators had become convinced by a far-fetched theory that years of authoritarian rule by politicians and generals – including Gracchus, Sulla, and Marius — had trampled on Rome’s democratic customs, creating a shadow monarchic system, or “deep state”, each inching ever closer to hoisting a crown upon their head.
-Some further speculated the system had been corrupted by loose morals, a loss of tradition and a collapse in ethics.
+Investigators say a far-fetched theory is responsible for radicalising the conspirators.
+The theory preaches that years of authoritarian rule by politicians and generals – including Gracchus, Sulla, and Marius — has trampled on Rome’s democratic customs, creating a shadow monarchic system, or “deep state”.
+Some further argue the system has been corrupted by loose morals, a loss of tradition and a collapse in ethics.

-“Nothing compares to the ambition of Caesar, whose encroachments upon our ancient constitution became intolerable to lovers of freedom and democracy everywhere,” they had said in a prepared statement.
+“Nothing compares to the ambition of Caesar, whose encroachments upon our ancient constitution became intolerable to lovers of freedom and democracy everywhere,”conspirators noted in a prepared statement.
 “It was our sacred duty to remove this tyrant.
 Our actions are calculated with but one purpose in mind: to Make Rome Great Again!”

-Others attribute the conspirators’ motives to retaliation over Caesar’s victory in the recent civil war, noting that Brutus was a supporter of Caesar’s opponent, Pompey.
+Others say Caesar’s victory in the recent civil war had motivated conspirators to act, noting that Brutus was a supporter of Caesar’s opponent, Pompey.

-Authorities have so far named Gaius Cassius Longinus, Gaius Trebonius, and several other notable senators as also involved in the plot.
-Renowned YouTuber, Cicero, with more than 1,000 followers in real life, was conspicuously missing from the list despite repeatedly calling for the removal of Caesar in his live sessions.
+Authorities have so far named Gaius Cassius Longinus and Gaius Trebonius as also involved in the plot.
+Renowned YouTuber, Cicero, with more than 1,000 real-life followers, was conspicuously missing from the suspect list despite repeatedly calling for the removal of Caesar in his live sessions.

 Not all are surprised by the new era of so-called “strongman politics”.
-Reached on set, noted expert in the field Gaius Sallustus “Sallust” Crispus, now consulting on the upcoming much-anticipated Netflix mini-series Conspiracy of Catiline, told the Blind Spot that Brutus and Cicero were naïve to think an assassination would bring back the Republic or democracy.
+Gaius Sallustus “Sallust” Crispus, now consulting on the upcoming Netflix mini-series Conspiracy of Catiline, told the Blind Spot that Brutus and Cicero were naïve to think an assassination would bring back the Republic or democracy.

 “I cover all this in [Conspiracy of] Catiline.
 It is avarice and ambition that have ruined our republic.
 Simply murdering the prevailing demagogue – or celebrating the victory of your favored demagogue – won’t quell political faction or remove its underlying causes,” Sallust said.